Brain Wave Frequencies

 Delta waves are the slowest and highest-amplitude brain waves observed in humans and are most commonly associated with deep sleep stages, particularly slow-wave sleep (SWS).
 Key characteristics and functions of delta brain waves include:

-1. Deep Sleep and Restorative Processes: Delta waves are most prominent during deep sleep stages, such as stage 3 and stage 4 of non-REM sleep.
+1. Deep Sleep and Restorative Processes: Delta waves are most prominent during deep sleep stages, such as stage 3 non-REM sleep.
 During these stages, the brain undergoes restorative processes, including tissue repair, hormone release, and memory consolidation.
 Delta activity is thought to play a crucial role in facilitating these restorative functions.

 2. Physical Healing and Growth: Delta waves have been linked to physical healing and growth processes.
 During deep sleep, the body releases growth hormone, which is important for tissue repair, muscle growth, and overall physical health.
 Delta activity may facilitate the release of growth hormone and support these physiological processes.